 The Turks love their red lentils, using it mainly in recipes such as vegan köftesi (meatballs) and soup.
-Most Turkish recipes for red lentil soup, kırmızı mercimek çorbası, call for it to be pureed into a smooth consistency before serving, and topped with a drizzle of spiced olive oil or butter.
+Most Turkish recipes for Red Lentil Soup (Kırmızı Mercimek Çorbası), call for it to be pureed into a smooth consistency before serving, and topped with a drizzle of spiced olive oil or butter.
 One lazy day, I made the recipe without either of those steps, and the soup was still so good that I tend to do it this way for a lighter meal with less cleanup.
-(Don’t worry, a more traditional Turkish soup recipe is forthcoming if you would like a heartier version.)

 Where to Find Turkish Spices and Substitutes